martyncisneros/beautiful-jekyll/aboutme.md

 I am proficient in <strong>SQL</strong> and <strong>R</strong>, and developing profiency in <strong>Python</strong>.
-I have also developed an <strong>XML</strong> based execution rule-set to model insurance-hospital contracts- using X12-835/837 claim payment data to calculate expected reimbursement.
 I enjoy using data and statistical models to drive strategic thought and decision making.
 I will build out this site with projects very soon.
 For now, check out my work on <a href="https://www.kaggle.com/smartyn" target="_blank">Kaggle</a>!

 My hobbies include hot yoga, basketball, anything sci-fi, behavioral psychology books, mining music in Spotify, watching water.